EduardSimonenko/EduardSimonenko/README.md

 ##### Linkedln: [https://linkedin.com/EduardSimonenko](https://www.linkedin.com/in/%D1%8D%D0%B4%D1%83%D0%B0%D1%80%D0%B4-%D1%81%D0%B8%D0%BC%D0%BE%D0%BD%D0%B5%D0%BD%D0%BA%D0%BE-58013922b/)
 ***
 ## Self introduction:
 I am 21 years old and I am a final year student at the Belarusian State University, in the Faculty of International Relations, specializing in customs.
 I like studying, I am an active student, I am involved in various activities of the university.
 I think that for successful learning I need a lot of practice, therefore, to improve my level of German I've been working in Germany for 3 months.
-As for additional education, I studied the basics of Java on my own, and at the moment I'm taking a course in IT academy in the direction of "Frontend developer", as well as courses in rs-school.
+As for additional education, I finished courses in IT academy in the direction of "Frontend developer" and now i`m taking courses in rs-school.
 At the end of the course I will have the following skills:

 ## Skills:
 + **HTML5**
 + **CSS3 (SASS, SCSS)**